 Yes, from the first lesson you child will be reading music notation and tablature.
 On average, by the end of the first term (10 weeks), they will be reading standard music notation after beginning on guitar tabs.
 This is of course, dependant on the student’s at home practice routine, the child’s age and of course natural music reading ability.
 Like all good teaching, our aim is to do ourselves out of a job as soon as we can!

-Each child is given a practice planner at the beginning of each term which is signed by the parent for each day of practice that their child completes. /students/practice-planner
+Each child is given a practice planner at the beginning of each term which is signed by the parent for each day of practice that their child completes.
+PRACTICE PLANNER TERM 2.pdf

 Each child will receive a report at the end of each semester, much like their standard school report.
 It includes information regarding student behaviour, attitude and instrumental and theoretical progress.